Eli-wisdom/Data_Structures_And_Algorithms/StackAssignment/README.md

  **Two classes are created**

-    - stackNList represent the stack.
+    - stackNList represent the stack

-    - Node represent the Node(a cup).
+    - Node represent the Node(a cup)
  ___

--**Methods that illustrate the function of Stack**
+**Methods that illustrate the function of Stack**

      - push